JonathanGrossman/python_basics/13_tuples.md

 # insert list of h2 headings

-A tuple is a Python object and has many attributes that belong to it, many of which are methods that allow you to work with lists in powerful ways.
+A tuple is a Python object and has several attributes that belong to it.
+Although tuples doesn't have nearly as many methods as lists, tuples do have some methods that help you to work with tuples.
 You will read about some in this chapter.
-To see the attributes available for lists, `print(dir(()))`.
+To see the attributes available for tuples, `print(dir(()))`.

 ```python
 # printing list attributes